Best Job Posting Sites for Employers: Indeed vs. CareerBuilder and more

 - Send messages to your entire staff or individual employees

 LinkedIn has a powerful reach and strong networking capabilities.
-With over 500 million members, you have access to a massive network of professionals.
+With over 756 million members worldwide, you have access to a massive network of professionals.
 You can build your company brand by creating a LinkedIn page, and professionals can easily apply for jobs with their LinkedIn profiles.

 By using a network of other sites, Simply Hired can reach a vast number of job seekers.
 Small-business owners can post jobs for free, and within minutes, the listings are automatically shared with over 100 job boards, including its publishing partner Indeed.
 But if you try to post a job on Simply Hired, you will be redirected to a form on the Indeed website to create a free account.